radiosilence/nano-web/README.md

 # nano-web

-Hyper-minimal low-latency (<5ms) webserver for serving SPAs and static content based on fasthttp.
+Hyper-minimal low-latency (roughly <5ms) webserver for serving SPAs and static content based on fasthttp.

 - Precaches, templates, compresses all resources into memory at startup for extreme low-latency.
 - Brotli and gzip compression.